wso2/docs-is/en/docs/deploy/elk-configuring-alerts.md

 ## Configure Alert Dashboards

 Alert dashboards display long sessions and suspicious login alerts.
 Follow the steps below to configure the ELK Alert Dashboard.

 1. Generate encryption keys for Kibana using the following command.
     ```
     {KIBANA_HOME}/bin/kibana-encryption-keys generate
     ```
+2. Navigate to the Kibana directory and open the **kibana.yml** file found at **{KIBANA_HOME}/config**.
-2. Copy the generated content with keys and paste them at the bottom of `kibana.yml` file located at `{KIBANA_HOME}/config` and restart Kibana.
+3. Copy the generated keys and paste them at the bottom of the **kibana.yml** file.
+4. Restart Kibana.
 3. Download the following [file](../../assets/img/elk-analytics/kibana-8-x-alerts.ndjson).
 4. Log in to Kibana and navigate to **Stack Management** > **Saved Objects**.
 5. Click **Import**, add the downloaded file as an import object, and import.